padrinobook/padrinobook/chapters/sessions.md

 ```

 What we forget due to this point is to make use of the `sign_in(user)` method.
-Of course we need use this during our
-session `:create` action:
+We need this during our session `:create` action:

 ```ruby